Unreasonable behaviour policy

 - correspondence may be logged but not acknowledged or responded to

-The precise nature of the unacceptable behaviour, action taken, and the length of any restriction imposed should be appropriate and proportionate to the nature and frequency of the person’s contact with us at that time.
-The above list is not exhaustive as each case is determined on its own merit.
-Restrictions will be tailored to the required circumstances, taking into consideration any reasonable adjustments.
+The previous list is not exhaustive as each case is determined on its own merit.
+Restrictions are tailored to the required circumstances, taking into consideration any reasonable adjustments.

-On occasions we may consider a person’s behaviour is vexatious or unreasonable when making a Freedom of Information request or Subject Access Request.
-In these circumstances, we will follow the guidance provided by the Information Commissioner’s Office (ICO) (opens in a new tab).
+If unreasonable behaviour relates to a Subject Access Request (SAR) or Freedom of Information (FOI) request we will refer to the guidance provided by the Information Commissioner’s Office (ICO) (opens in a new tab).

 4. Recording and reviewing decisions